cisealaca/Examining-Inventory-Management-and-Supply-Chain-Strategies/ReadMe.txt

 # Inventory Management and Supply Chain Strategy Analysis

-This project was created as part of the MSc Management and Business Analytics program at Nottingham Trent University.
-It presents an in-depth data-driven analysis of a company's operations in the horticulture and waste management sector, focusing on the impact of product variety, color options, and operational strategies on profitability.
+This project presents an in-depth data-driven analysis of a company's operations in the horticulture and waste management sector, focusing on the impact of product variety, color options, and operational strategies on profitability.

 ## 📁 Project Structure